Bira/octopus-carnival/_drafts/hells-rebels-04-part-02.md

 pair of "infernal engines".
 These engines also maintain a series of more localized magical hazards inside the temple.

-After every fight in here, the bells gather 1d6 power points.
+After every fight in here, the bells gather 1d6 power points (1d4 if the ritual was disrupted).
 When they reach 10 they ring, which inflicts a random bad effect on the PCs.
 The Song of Silver can help resist some of them, but the only way to stop the bells is to reach the belfry and exorcise them.

-The ritual is happening in the nave, but getting in on the ground floor and going directly there is suicidal.
-Not only is the enemy force there a significantly hard encounter, it can also issue a general alert that will draw many of the temple's other defenders here.
-Instead we want to eliminate all of their advantages first.
+The ritual is happening in the nave on the center of the ground floor, but going there directly is suicidal.
+The enemies at that location are not only a hard encounter, they can also issue a general alert that will draw many of the temple's other defenders there.

 The optimal route would be to enter through the balcony, which puts the PCs on the second floor loft where they can head more or less directly to the infernal